 So keep writing.
 Give yourself more chances to get it right.
 Write trunk novels that never see the light of day.
 Write short stories and give them away to help promote your books.
 Write something just to see what happens.
 Practice really does make perfect.
 Write another one.
 Right now.
 Seriously, go start a new story.

 And then set it free among your beta readers or critique group or with your editor.

 Cultivate an entrepreneurial mindset.
 You see those startup creatives over there getting all steamed up about their big new concept, fearlessly iterating until their product rises above the rest?
 You can do that, too.
 Roll up your sleeves and iterate, authorpreneur.
-Revise.
+Seek out reader critique.
+Seek out feedback.
 Make your product the best it can be.

 It’s true, some agents or publishers or readers just won’t like what you’re selling.
 Take inspiration from your friends the content writers and journalists who pitch a dozen stories every month or even every week.
 The sheer number of rejections and rewrites required to successfully place a story in the right market makes it abundantly clear that criticism and rejection isn’t personal.
 It’s the project that’s not moving, not you.

 Set your publishing goals

 Not all of us are headed to the same end game in publishing, and that’s as it should be.
 There’s room for one-off authors, hobbyist authors, semi-pro authors, full-time authors … We don’t all share the same publishing goals.
 What we should all share, though, is a commitment to readers.
 Until you’ve opened yourself to hearing reader critique and feedback, however, you’re still writing for yourself.